 The Group recognises a liability to pay a dividend when the distribution is authorised and no longer at the discretion of the Group.
-As per the by-laws of the Company, a distribution is authorised when it is approved by the partners.
-A corresponding amount is recognised directly in equity.
+As per the By-laws of the Company, a distribution is authorised when it is approved by the shareholders.
+A corresponding amount is recognised directly in shareholders' equity.